Updated Spring 2020

 Cost and Where to Buy:

-You can buy it online from their website. $65 a gallon + shipping.
+You can buy it online from their website. $65 a gallon.
+Free shipping over $100.
 They sell samples 3 for $10 including shipping to the US.
 They ship to the US and Canada.
-For 10% off email me at email@example.com for a code.
+There is 10% off for new customers, email me at email@example.com for a code.

 Tintable to thousands of colors.
 It is zero-VOC with zero-VOC colorants.
 (Though the primer is low-VOC).